 Yesterday we began an analysis of the way the 1,035 widebody freighters in service as of 31 January are operated and how the different types of widebody freighters are distributed within the fleet by type.
-You can read Part I here, and today we conclude with an examination of the distribution by manufacturer, by operator type, and by geographical region.
+Today we conclude with an examination of the distribution by manufacturer, by operator type, and by geographical region.

 In terms of the composition of the fleet today, the continuing strong demand for the 767-300F pushed Boeing’s share of the medium widebody fleet to 52.3% last year, and that has increased to 56.1% this year.
 With outstanding orders for sixty-three 767-300Fs, as opposed to just four A330-200Fs, and the boom in 767-300BCF/BDSF conversions, Boeing’s share will grow substantially over the next few years.
 There will come a day when growing demand for A330-300P2F conversions will slow this trend, but that day is still some way off.